CDE will be closed on Friday, July 3 for the Independence Day holiday.

 Date & Location:

-This one-day training is in response to feedback from administrators and teachers/service providers working with students with ASD.
+This two day training is in response to feedback from administrators and teachers/service providers working with students with ASD.
+Participants must come with a student(s) in mind, along with a basic summary of the student's current communication skill levels.
+We will use these individual student profiles during training.

 The Colorado Department of Education is partnering with the Kansas TASN Autism and Tertiary Behavior Supports Group and the Nebraska Autism Spectrum Disorders Network to bring a comprehensive series of webinar trainings to their educators, families, and related service professionals.